 Artificial sweeteners and cancer

-Another intense sweetener, cyclamate (952), was banned in Canada, the UK and the US over 30 years ago because animal studies indicated links to cancer, but this ban was lifted in the UK in 1996 following further studies.
-However, another UK survey found some children could be consuming up to twice the ADI for cyclamate.
+Another intense sweetener, cyclamate (952), was banned in Canada, the UK and the US more than 30 years ago because animal studies indicated links to cancer, but this ban was lifted in the UK in 1996 following further studies.
+However, another UK survey found that some children could be consuming up to twice the ADI for cyclamate.

 Artificial sweeteners and pregnancy